Skip to content

 • <source>: Defines the path and type of the video file, using MP4 here.

-• <track>: Defines the subtitle file, the src attribute points to the path of the VTT file, kind="subtitles" indicates that it is a subtitle, srclang specifies the language of the subtitle (zh indicates Chinese), and label gives the subtitle track a descriptive label.
+• <track>: Defines the subtitle file, the src attribute points to the path of the VTT file, kind="subtitles" indicates that it is a subtitle, srclang specifies the language of the subtitle (zh for Chinese), and label gives the subtitle track a descriptive label.

 Most modern browsers and video players support subtitle switching.
 You can select different subtitles (if there are multiple subtitle tracks) through the subtitle button in the video control bar.